UKRI Future Leaders Fellowships – Round 6

 UKRI FLFs can be held at any UK-based organisation currently registered as eligible to apply to the research councils (for example higher education institutes, research council institutes and eligible independent research organisations) or Innovate UK.
 Companies or other privately owned research organisations are encouraged to host UKRI FLFs if they can provide an innovation and/or research environment of international standing.

-The submission deadline for the third FLF call is 30 May 2019, with a madatory Expression of Interest required to be submitted by 2 May 2019.
+The submission deadline is 19 January 2021, with a mandatory Expression of Interest required to be submitted by 10 December 2020.

 University of St Andrews Application Process: